chucktilbury/klox/README.md

 * Support multi-line comments

+* Line numbers in the chunk data structure. (ch 14 #1)

+* Make it possible to execute lox code from lox code.

+* Implement "inline assembly" for the VM.

 ------------------------------------
 Changes actually implemented
 --------------------------------------

-* Chapter 24 challenge #1, make IP more efficient.
 * Fixed table wrap around to use bitwise operations.
 * Fix the REPL with a proper readline implementation.
-* Line numbers in the chunk data structure. (ch 14 #1)

 ----------------------------------
 Steps to add an object type